HL7/fhir-shorthand/input/pagecontent/reference.md

   component[respirationScore][fiveMinuteScore].code
   ```

-* Paths to the MedicationRequest and NutritionOrder reference options in an "orders" slice that allows both types:
+* Paths to the MedicationRequest and NutritionOrder reference options in an `orders` slice that allows both types:

   ```
   basedOn[orders][MedicationRequest]